wriley/DayZBanditAI/README.md

 - [NEW] Free-for-all mode for all AI units.
 If enabled, all AI groups will be hostile to each other, but AI in the same group will not be hostile to each other.
 Note: FFA mode will not include AI units spawned using the custom spawn function (DZAI_spawn) and does not include AI helicopters.
 Custom-spawn AI and helicopter AI will be hostile to static and dynamic AI and vice-versa.
 - [FIXED] Static triggers will now search for up to 150 buildings capable of spawning loot/zombies within a 250m radius rather than the nearest buildings.
 - [FIXED] AI air vehicles will generate loot if destroyed by players using vehicle weapons.
 Note: Vehicles with multiple gunners such as helicopters may have issues with this.
+- [FIXED] Fixed issue with AI helicopter spawning script that some users were experiencing.
 - [UPDATED] Updated zed aggro script to a simplified DayZ 1.8.x version.
 - [UPDATED] Radio text messages can now be disabled in dzai_config.sqf by setting DZAI_radioMsgs = false.
 Default setting is true (enabled).
 - [UPDATED] Dynamic AI will now use trigger position as patrol center point if player logs out or is killed during pursuit state.